chalcolith/ironmeta/README.md

   - `-f` (optional): Force generation even if the input file is older than the output file.
   - `{input}`: Specify the input file name (must end in `.ironmeta`.)

-To use an IronMeta-generated parser in your C# program, create an instance of the generated parser class.
-Then all the function `GetMatch()` with the input you wish to parse, and the function of the generated parser class that corresponds to the top-level rule you wish to use.
+To use an IronMeta-generated parser in your C# program, create a new instance of the generated parser class.
+Then call the function `GetMatch()` with the input you wish to parse, and the method of the generated parser object that corresponds to the top-level rule you wish to use.
 This returns an object of type `IronMeta.Matcher.MatchResult`, which contains information about the result of the match, as well as errors that might have ocurred.

 The following is a small sample program that uses the Calc demo parser that is included in the source code: